-- Some of the collateral damage and injuries during the Giant Chicken fights.
-Many civilians get injured or killed.
-One of the later fights has the chicken, in this order: falling from a great height and getting strangled by a chain.
-Luckily for him, the chain breaks... which leads to him falling and getting impaled through the ass by a giant spike, which then bursts out through his neck!
-You'd think that be enough, but no. The spike bends, putting the chicken's body next to a rocket engine, which activates, essentially cooking him.
-Finally, in the aftermath, we see the chicken's impaled, cooked corpse floating through the ocean.... and his eyes open.
-At THIS point, the viewer actually feels sympathy for the chicken, because regardless of his feud with Peter, he didn't deserve what he just went through.
+- Some of the collateral damage and injuries during Ernie the Giant Chicken fights.
+Which results in excessive collateral damage to both property and innocent bystanders.
+In Internal Affair shows Ernie, in this order: falling from a great height and getting strangled by a chain.
+Luckily for him, the chain breaks... which leads to him falling and getting impaled by a giant spike metal, which then bursts out through his neck!
+You'd think that be enough, but no. The spike bends, putting the his body next to a rocket engine, which activates, essentially roasting him.
+Finally, in the aftermath, we see Ernie's impaled, cooked body floating through the ocean.... and his eyes open.
+At THIS point, the viewer actually feels sympathy for Ernie, because regardless of his feud with Peter, he didn't deserve what he just went through.

 Pre-Cancellation: Seasons 1- 3